borti4938/n64adv_pcb/README.md

 Please don't ask me for selling a modding.
 I either sell some prototypes on some forums marketplaces (which is very unlikely) or I don't have any of the boards.
 This is a complete DIY modding project.
-So everybody is on his own here.
+Everybody is on his own here.

 **WARNING:**
 This is an advanced DIY project if you do everything on your own.
 You need decent soldering skills.
 The FPGA has 0.5mm fine pitch with 144pins and one exposed pad below the IC, which has to be soldered to the PCB.
-Next to it the video DAC has also 0.5mm pin pitch on the board there are some SMD1206 resistor and ferrit bead arrays.
+Next to it the video DAC has also 0.5mm pin pitch on the board there are some SMD1206 resistor and ferrite bead arrays.
 However, there are some awesome shops out there selling the boards for a great price.

 ## Table of Contents